PilgrimMemoirs/pilgrimmemoirs.github.io/_posts/react/2020-05-01-react-components.md

 </p>

 <p>
 Now do the same, but with Park and Trail each having a Review component render with it.
 You might run into this <b>parsing error</b>: <code>Adjacent JSX elements must be wrapped in an enclosing tag.
 Did you want a JSX fragment <>...</>?</code>.
-When returning from a component, all elements must be wrapped in a single element (typically a div or section).
+When returning from a component, all elements must be wrapped in a single element (a div or section is commonly used).
 </p>

 <p>
 If it doesn't make sense to have a wrapping element, use <b>React.Fragment</b> to wrap around the elements instead, when returning.
 Fragments won't be used in this tutorial, but they're good to know about.
-Look at <a alt="React docs for fragment" target="_blank" href="https://reactjs.org/docs/fragments.html">this page of the docs</a> to know when it's appropriate to use.
+Look at <a alt="React docs for fragment" target="_blank" href="https://reactjs.org/docs/fragments.html">this page of the React docs</a> to know when it's appropriate to use.
 </p>

 <p>